-Fresh trees vary in how long they last.
-Some people report their trees only lasting two-three weeks, while some online suppliers claim if placed correctly and taken care of, fresh trees can last between four and six weeks.
+For fresh Christmas trees, their longevity is extremely variable.
+Some have reported that their real Christmas tree has only lasted between two to three weeks, however, some online suppliers claim if placed correctly and taken care of, fresh trees can retain their trademark festive green between four and six weeks.

-"I've got a good friend who last year came into the store around November 25 and said 'We've got our real tree!' and then they came in a couple of weeks later, around December 15th and said 'Our tree is dead!', so we sorted them out," Nicole said.
+"I've got a good friend who last year came into the store around November 25 and said, 'We've got our real tree!' and then they came in a couple of weeks later, around December 15th, and said 'Our tree is dead'," Nicole said.

 "I love artificial trees.
-They make them so much easier to decorate and of course there's no expiry date for when they ask," she said.
+They make them so much easier to decorate and of course, there's no expiry date," Nicole shared.

-Otherwise, if you're a fresh tree lover, wait until the second weekend of December to pick up your tree, to ensure it's looking fresh and sprightly on the big day.
+If you're a fresh tree lover, Nicole recommends that you wait until the second weekend of December to pick up your tree to ensure it looks fresh and sprightly on the big day.

 "The second weekend of December is ideal, so you can enjoy them for two or three weeks."